Kalangala District: Population

 The 1991 national population census estimated the district population at about 16,400.
 Eleven years later, the 2002 national census estimated the population of the district at approximately 34,800, with an annual population growth rate of 6.8%.
 In 2012, it was estimated that the population of Kalangala District was about 66,300.

 The table below illustrates the growth trajectory of the district population during the first decade of the 21st century.
 All numbers are estimates.
-Kalangala District has the lowest population of all Ugandan Districts.
+Kalangala District has the lowest population of all Ugandan districts.

 Economic activities

 The three pillars of the district economy are: (a) fishing (b) tourism and (c) agriculture.
 The majority of the islanders depend a lot on fishing.
 The fishermen migrate following the seasonal movements of fish.
-Over fishing remains a concern.
+Over-fishing remains a concern.

 Due to its location, its climate and its relative isolation, the district is a tourist magnet.
-Tourist facilities are rudimentary in most areas, although improvements in infrastructure (accommodations, road networks, communications, electricity supply, piped water etc.) are slowly improving.
+Tourist facilities are rudimentary in most areas, although improvements in infrastructure (accommodations, road networks, communications, electricity supply, piped water etc.) are slowly taking place.

 Bidco Uganda, a private palm oil processor based in Jinja, maintains a controversial 15000 acre palm oil plantation in the district.
 In addition, out grower farmers grow palm oil on contract with Bidco and sell their produce to the processor.

 Livestock farming and logging are other economic activities practiced in the district.
 As of May 2014, it was estimated that the livestock count in the district stood as follows: